-This now leads us to elucidate more precisely the error of the idea that the majority should make the law, because, even though this idea must remain theoretical-since it does not correspond to an effective reality-it is necessary to explain how it has taken root in the modern outlook, to which of its tendencies it corresponds, and which of them-at least in appearance-it satisfies.
-Its most obvious flaw is the one we have just mentioned: the opinion of the majority cannot be anything but an expression of incompetence, whether this be due to lack of intelligence or to ignorance pure and simple; certain observations of 'mass psychology' might be quoted here, in particular the widely known fact that the aggregate of mental reactions aroused among the component individuals of a crowd crystallizes into a sort of general psychosis whose level is not merely not that of the average, but actually that of the lowest elements present.
-It should also be noted, though in a slightly different connection, that some modern philosophers have even tried to introduce the democratic theory, according to which the opinion of the majority should prevail, into the intellectual realm itself, principally by claiming to find a 'criterion of truth' in what they call 'universal consent'.
-Even supposing there were some question upon which all men were in agreement, this agreement would prove nothing in itself; moreover, even if such a unanimity really existed-which is all the more unlikely in that, whatever be the question, there are always many people who have no opinion at all and have never even thought about it-it would in any case be impossible to prove it in practice, so that what is invoked in support of an opinion and as a sign of its truth amounts merely to the consent of the majority-the majority of a group moreover that is necessarily very limited in space and time.
-In this domain the bankruptcy of the theory is even more obvious since it is easier to remove from it the influence of sentiment, which almost inevitably comes into play in the field of politics.
-It is this influence that is one of the chief obstacles in the way of understanding certain things, even for those who in themselves possess an intellectual capacity sufficient to understand them without difficulty; emotional impulses hinder reflection, and making use of this incompatibility is one of the dishonest tricks practiced in politics.
+We are thus brought face to face with the error by which it is supposed that the majority should make the law; even if this idea necessarily remains mainly theoretical and cannot correspond to any effective reality, an explanation is nevertheless called for as to how it has come to take root in the modern mental outlook, and which are the tendencies it corresponds to and which it satisfies, at least in appearance.
+Its most obvious flaw is the one we have just remarked on: the opinion of the majority cannot be anything but an expression of incompetence, whether this be due to lack of intelligence or to ignorance pure and simple; certain observations of "mass psychology" might be quoted here, in particular the widely known fact that the aggregate of mental reactions aroused among the component individuals of a crowd crystallizes into a sort of general psychosis whose level is not merely not that of the average, but actually that of the lowest elements.
+It should also be noted, though in a slightly different connection, that certain modern philosophers have even tried to introduce the democratic theory, according to which the opinion of the majority should prevail, into the intellectual realm itself, and that chiefly by claiming to find a "criterion of truth" in what they call "universal consent."
+Even supposing there were some question upon which all men were in agreement, this agreement would prove nothing in itself; moreover, even if this unanimity really existed-which is the more unlikely in that, whatever the question, there are always many people who have no opinion on it and have never even thought about it-it would in any case be impossible to prove it in practice, so that what is put forward in support of an opinion and as a sign of its truth comes down to the mere consent of the majority, and moreover, the majority of a group that is necessarily very limited in space and in time.
+In this domain the groundlessness of the theory is even more obvious, as it is easier to discount the influence of sentiment, which, on the other hand, almost invariably comes into play when one has to do with the field of politics.
+It is this influence that is one of the chief obstacles in the way of an understanding of certain things, even for those who would otherwise be of an intellectual capacity amply sufficient to understand them without difficulty; emotional impulses hinder reflection, and turning this incompatibility to account is one of the vulgar tricks practised in politics.